dwiddows/lplangid/README.md

 'fr'
 ```

+The default instance supports 24 common languages.
+To classify many more languages, use `RRCLanguageClassifier.many_language_bible_instance()`,
+which supports 103 languages.

 A single 'correct' language is not always the most appropriate output.
 For more informative options, see [RecommendedUsagePatterns](https://github.com/LivePersonInc/lplangid/wiki/Recommended-Usage-Patterns).

 ## Data Preparation and Distribution